Molecular mass: Calculation

 Molecular masses are calculated from the atomic masses of each nuclide present in the molecule, while molar masses and relative molecular masses (molecular weights) are calculated from the standard atomic weights of each element.
 The standard atomic weight takes into account the isotopic distribution of the element in a given sample (usually assumed to be "normal").
-For example, water has a molar mass of 18.0153(3) g/mol, but individual water molecules have molecular masses which range between 18.010 564 6863(15) Da (^{1}H^{16}O) and 22.027 7364(9) Da (^{2}H^{18}O).
+For example, water has a molar mass of 18.0153(3) g/mol, but individual water molecules have molecular masses between 18.010 564 6863(15) Da (^{1}H^{16}O) and 22.027 7364(9) Da (^{2}H^{18}O).

 Atomic and molecular masses are usually reported in daltons, which is defined in terms of the mass of the isotope ^{12}C (carbon-12).
 However, the name unified atomic mass unit (u) is still used in common practice.
 Relative atomic and molecular masses as defined are dimensionless.
 Molar masses when expressed in g/mol have almost identical numerical values as relative atomic and molecular masses.
 For example, the molar mass and molecular mass of methane, whose molecular formula is CH_{4}, are calculated respectively as follows: